Facing shortage, British sperm bank tells men: 'Prove your worth'

 The Guardian said the advertising campaign’s “superman” theme had a serious message as donors had to have strong sperm for it to survive the freezing and thawing process.

-The rigors of this process is one of the reasons the clinic has so few donors after almost a year, Witjens was quoted as saying.
+The rigours of this process is one of the reasons the clinic has so few donors after almost a year, Witjens was quoted as saying.

 She told the BBC that generally the bank got one registered donor from each 100 enquiries.
 An approved donor has to come to the clinic twice a week for up to four months and refrain from sex or masturbation for two days before each visit.